woocommerce/woocommerce/readme.txt

 * Fix - Allow extra flat rate options even if main rate is 0.
 * Fix - Fix email subject lines if options not set.
 * Fix - Prevent over-sanitization of attribute terms when editing products.
-* Fix - Santize terms when linking all variations.
+* Fix - Sanitize terms when linking all variations.
 * Fix - Sanitize coupon code names before checking/applying.

 = 2.0.6 - 10/04/2013 =
 * Tweak/Fix - Merge taxes by CODE so totals are displayed clearer.
-Also added additonal function for getting merged tax totals, and to keep compatibility with themes.
+Also added additional function for getting merged tax totals, and to keep compatibility with themes.
 * Tweak/Fix - Recent reviews show actual review stars, and allowed get_rating_html() to be passed a rating.
 Also removed unused $location var.
 * Fix - Saving of meta values from paypal after payment.
 * Fix - woocommerce_nav_menu_items - only hide pages, not other objects.